qaware/protocurl/README.md

   all advanced features are only possible with curl.
 * **What are some nice features of protocurl?**
   * The implementation is well tested with end-2-end approval tests (see [TESTS.md](TESTS.md)).
 All features are tested based on their effect on the behavior/output.
+Furthermore, there are also a few cross-platform native CI tests running on Windows and MacOS runners.
   * The build and release process is optimised for minimal maintenance efforts.
 During release build, the latest versions of many dependencies are taken automatically (by looking up the release tags via the GitHub API).
   * The documentation and examples are generated via scripts and enable one to update the examples automatically rather